July 18th, 2018 | From our CEO

 Men were more likely to collaborate with men, and women were more likely to collaborate with women.

-This research was quoted in Wall Street Journal, and later cited in Sheryl Sandberg’s prominent book “Lean In”.
-Read more here: WSJ article
+This research was quoted in the Wall Street Journal article ‘At Work‘, and later cited in Sheryl Sandberg’s prominent book ‘Lean In‘.

 A study conducted by the Peterson Institute for International Economics and EY in 2016 showed that organizations led by women are more profitable.
 The study analyzed 21,980 global, publicly, traded companies in 91 countries from various industries and sectors.
-Their result was clear: if you have at least 30% of women in leadership positions, or the “C-suite,” it adds 6% to the net profit margin.
-Read more here: Huge Study Finds that Women Leaders Are More Profitable.
+Their result was clear: if you have at least 30% of women in leadership positions or the “C-suite,” it adds 6% to the net profit margin.

 Why Do Organizations Led by Women Perform Better?